mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 - Create a new variable containing the customer's IP addresses in [this file](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/allowlists.tf)
   - Put a link to the rate limiting request issue in the comments so that we can easily attribute the IPs later.
+- **Bypass Cloudflare Rate Limits**
   - Add a new custom rule using the variable in [this file](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/cloudflare-custom-rules.tf)
-  - The custom rule will tell WAF to skip all rate limiting rules for the listed IPs, bypassing them.
+  - The custom rule will tell Cloudflare WAF to skip all rate limiting rules for the listed IPs, bypassing them.
+- **Bypass RackAttack Rate Limits** (configured in Cloudflare)
   - Add a new transform rule using the variable in [this file](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/cloudflare-transform-rules.tf)
-  - The transform rule will tell Cloudflare to apply the `X-GitLab-RateLimit-Bypass: 1` header for all IPs in the allowlist.
+  - The transform rule will tell Cloudflare to apply the `X-GitLab-RateLimit-Bypass: 1` header for all IPs in the allowlist, bypassing the RackAttack rate limits.

 #### Rails (RackAttack)